Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 In this third installment, will show a <b>Data Adapter</b> that communicates with the Lightstreamer Server through plain <b>TCP sockets</b>, instead of leveraging higher level abstractions as did with the Java API and the .NET API.<br>
 The rationale for this is to enable the development of Data Adapters based on technologies other than Java and .NET.
 This way, it is possible to inject real-time updates into Lightstreamer Server from programs written in <b>C, PHP, Ruby,</b> or any other language that allows client <b>TCP socket programming</b>.

+As example of [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket#clients-using-this-adapter), you may refer to the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).

+## Details

-## The Architecture ##
+### The Architecture

 On the client side, we will keep the same exact HTML front-end used in the two previous installments.
-For an explanation of the HTML/JavaScript code, please see the [ightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) project.<br>
+For an explanation of the HTML/JavaScript code, please see the [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript) project.

-On the <b>server side</b>, we will leverage the <b>Lightstreamer Adapter Remoting Infrastructure</b> (ARI):
+On the *server side*, we will leverage the *Lightstreamer Adapter Remoting Infrastructure (ARI)*:

 ![General architecture](general_architecture.png)

 This is the same architecture used in [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet), but in this case the Remote Data Adapter is not a .NET application, but any process that opens two sockets with the Proxy Data Adapter and implements the ARI Protocol over TCP.
 As in the previous examples, we will not code a custom Metadata Adapter, but will use a default one.
-So the Remote Metadata Adapter will not be present.<br>
+So the Remote Metadata Adapter will not be present.

 Let's recap.
 On the server side, this new example will be comprised of:

-- <b>Proxy Data Adapter</b>: A ready-made Data Adapter, based on Java, which is provided as part of the Adapter Remoting Infrastructure (available in the free and commercial distributions of Lightstreamer Server).
+- **Proxy Data Adapter**: A ready-made Data Adapter, based on Java, which is provided as part of the Adapter Remoting Infrastructure (available in the free and commercial distributions of Lightstreamer Server).
-- <b>Remote Data Adapter</b>: The subject of this article ...
+- **Remote Data Adapter**: The subject of this article ...
-- <b>LiteralBasedProvider</b>: A ready-made Metadata Adapter, based on Java, which is provided as part of all the free and commercial distributions of Lightstreamer Server.
+- **LiteralBasedProvider**: A ready-made Metadata Adapter, based on Java, which is provided as part of all the free and commercial distributions of Lightstreamer Server.
 The LiteralBasedProvider replaces the Proxy Metadata Adapter in the diagram above.

-So, what about the <b>Remote Data Adapter</b>?
+So, what about the *Remote Data Adapter*?
 We could implement it in any language that supports socket programming, but in this article we will do something more interactive, which does not require any programming.
-We will use a very normal telnet client to connect to the Proxy Data Adapter and will manually play the ARI Network Protocol.<br>
+We will use a very normal telnet client to connect to the Proxy Data Adapter and will manually play the ARI Network Protocol.
 Should be fun ...

 The Proxy Data Adapter listens on two TCP ports and the Remote Data Adapter has to create two sockets.
-One socket is used for interactions based on a <b>request/response</b> paradigm (this is a <i>synchronous channel</i>).
-The other socket is used to deliver <b>asynchronous events</b> from the Remote Adapter to the Proxy Adapter (this is an <i>asynchronous channel</i>).
+One socket is used for interactions based on a **request/response** paradigm (this is a *synchronous channel*).
+The other socket is used to deliver **asynchronous events** from the Remote Adapter to the Proxy Adapter (this is an *asynchronous channel*).
 Therefore, our Remote Data Adapter will be comprised of two telnet windows.
 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-socket -->

-## Setting Up the System ##

-If you didn't already do it in the previous installments, download and install the [latest release of Lightstreamer Moderato](http://www.lightstreamer.com/download).

-Now, let's deploy the Adapter pair (Proxy Data Adapter + [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java)) in a new folder.
-Go to the "adapters" folder of your Lightstreamer Server installation.
-You could already have a "StockList" folder (containing a pre-installed demo Adapter), plus a "HelloWorld" and a "ProxyHelloWorld" folders (if you followed the previous two articles).
-In any case, you don't need these three folders, as we are going to create a new one for this example.
-Let's call this new folder (created inside "adapters") "<b>ProxyHelloWorldSockets</b>".
-Then create a "strong>lib" folder inside "ProxyHelloWorldSockets" and copy the "<b>ls-proxy-adapters.jar</b>" file from "Lightstreamer/DOCS-SDKs/sdk_adapter_remoting_infrastructure/lib" to "Lightstreamer/adapters/ProxyHelloWorldSockets/lib".

-Create a new file in "Lightstreamer/adapters/ProxyHelloWorldSockets", call it "adapters.xml", and use the following contents:
+### The Network Protocol

+In the examples we scratch the surface of the ARI Network Protocol.
+By delving into deeper details, you will see that it is quite straightforward.
+The full specification is available in the [ARI Protocol.pdf document](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/sdk_adapter_remoting_infrastructure/doc/ARI%20Protocol.pdf).

+The Remote Data Adapter can only receive two synchronous requests: `subscribe` and `unsubscribe`.
+It can send three asynchronous events: `update`, `end of snapshot`, and `failure`.
+The Remote Metadata Adapter (which is not covered in this article) can receive more synchronous requests, as its interface is a bit more complex than the Data Adapter, but it does not send any asynchronous events at all (in fact it uses one TCP socket only).

+In reality, of course, you will never implement a "human-driven" Adapter as we did in this article, but this approach is useful, from a didactive perspective, to illustrate the basic principles of the Lightstreamer Adapter Remoting Infrastructure (ARI).
+If you need to develop an Adapter based on technologies other than Java and .NET, the ARI makes the trick.

+Should you develop any Adapter in <b>PHP, Ruby, Python , Perl</b>, or any other language, feel free to let us know, by posting a comment here on the [Lightstreamer Forums](http://forums.lightstreamer.com/).

+### Dig the Code

+#### The Adapter Set Configuration

+This Adapter Set Name is configured and will be referenced by the clients as `PROXY_HELLOWORLD_SOCKETS`.
+For this demo we configure just the Data Adapter as a *Proxy Data Adapter*, while instead, as Metadata Adapter, we use the ready-made [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java).
+As *Proxy Data Adapter* you may configure also the robust versions.
+The *Robust Proxy Data Adapter* has some recovery capabilities and avoid to terminate the Lightstreamer Server process, so it can handle the case in which a Remote Data Adapter is missing or fails, by suspending the data flow and trying to connect to a new Remote Data Adapter instance.
+Full details on the recovery behavior of the Robust Data Adapter are available as inline comments within the `DOCS-SDKs/sdk_adapter_remoting_infrastructure/conf/sockets(robust)/adapters.xml` file in your Lightstreamer Server installation.

+The `adapters.xml` file for this demo should look like:
 ```xml
 <?xml version="1.0"?>
 <adapters_conf id="PROXY_HELLOWORLD_SOCKETS">